stared/jekyll-blog-pre-2022/_posts/2017/2017-04-30-teaching-deep-learning.markdown

 * [Measuring the Progress of AI Research](https://www.eff.org/ai/metrics) by Electronic Frontier Foundation (2017)

-Unlike quantum computing, or nuclear fusion - it is a technology that is being applied right now, not some possibility for the future.
+Unlike quantum computing, or fusion power - it is a technology that is being applied right now, not some possibility for the future.
 There is a rule of thumb:

 > Pretty much anything that a normal person can do in <1 sec, we can now automate with AI. - [Andrew Ng's tweet](https://twitter.com/andrewyng/status/788548053745569792)